mhmtkarakas/TODO-APP--with--MVC/README.md

 # MVC and Custom Hook Project

-This project is created by using MVC technologies
+This project is created by using MVC and custom hook technologies

 ## Used Technologies